 Spinal fractures are often caused by trauma such as an automobile crash, sports injury or fall.
 Spinal compression fractures are often caused by osteoporosis, and often are not immediately diagnosed.
 At Atlantic Spine Specialists in Morristown, New Jersey, spinal fractures are taken very seriously because injury to the spinal cord and nerves can compromise a patient’s quality of life drastically.
-Our fellowship-trained, board-certified spine surgeons Dr. Carl Giordano and Dr. Richard Nachwalter possess years of experience diagnosing and treating a wide variety spinal injuries.
+Our fellowship-trained, board-certified spine surgeons Dr. Carl Giordano and Dr. Richard Nachwalter possess years of experience diagnosing and treating a wide variety of spinal injuries.
 They personally perform all aspects of treatment to ensure their patients receive the highest quality of care.

-About the Spine
+About the Cervical Spine

 To understand spinal fractures, it’s helpful to have a basic understanding of spine anatomy.
 The spinal column is made up of 33 bones called vertebrae which enclose and protect the spinal cord.
 The vertebrae are separated and cushioned by intervertebral discs.
 The spinal nerves exit the spinal cord between vertebrae and branch out across the body.

 When a vertebra is fractured, bone fragments can damage the spinal cord, nerves and intervertebral discs.
 The location of the fracture along the spine will dictate where the symptoms are experienced.
 An injury to the spinal cord can affect feeling and movement in the area of the body below the injury; for example, a spinal cord injury in the neck can affect the arms and legs.
 Symptoms may include one or more of the following:

 The severity of the symptoms depends on the extent of the damage, ranging from a strained ligament or muscle to an injured spinal cord.
 For a visual reference you can watch animations of a compression fracture.